kitmikai/ansible_vagrant_project/README.md

 * Clone this [**repository**](https://github.com/kitmikai/ansible_vagrant_project.git)
 * cd ansible_vagrant_project
 * Run the command vagrant up
-* Once complete visit http://192.168.60.4:3000 and click add a product.
+* When Ansible has completed running, visit http://192.168.60.4:3000 and click add a product.
 Refresh the browser to view the recently added product.

 ### Stopping the virtual machines
 To stop the virtual machines, run the command: